fu-ry17/Linear-Regression-Analysis/README.md

 # Linear-Regression-Analysis

-Find All the code withe read me in their respective folders
+Find All the code with read me files in their respective folders